Mother Nature Has Spoken Stop What You're Doing to My Planet or...

-Celebrities are also speaking out and getting involved to help educate the humankind, businesses and governments.
+Celebrities are also speaking out and getting involved to help educate humankind, businesses and governments.
 One such proponent leading the charge is famed actor and producer Leonardo DiCaprio.
 The National Geographic documentary below, BEFORE THE FLOOD, produced by DiCaprio and Martin Scorsese, is a full feature length (1:30).
-We felt it was that important for readers to view the damage being done worldwide; what's causing it, and those who are fighting to save our planet.
+We believe it is that important for readers to view the damage being done worldwide; what and who is causing it, and those fighting to save our planet.
 Watch it with your tribe.

 Climate scientists around the world including NASA have been warning us about climate change for decades, thousands of them, with a 97% concurrence rate.
 Why is it we believe forensic science when it's about DNA and crime but so many disbelieve thousands of globally united climate scientists when they share their findings on what's happening to our planet?
 Perhaps it's denial, or ignorance, or not caring about the science.
 Or, maybe many prefer listening to the naysayers who preach this severe change in weather is merely cyclical, happens every few centuries.
 And to their credit, yes climate change is cyclical, but it usually happens at a much slower rate over centuries.
-This is the first time in human history that the rise in temperature has happened so quickly in such a short span of time since the industrial age began in the early 1900s.
+This is the first time since the industrial age began in the early 1900s that the rise in temperature has happened so quickly in such a short span of time.
 What accelerated it?
-How about the advent of railroads, electricity, oil, automobiles, ships then planes, for starters?
+The advent of fossil fuels which power railroads, automobiles, ships and planes, nuclear plants, factories and homes.

 In late 2017, Neil deGrasse Tyson, a well-known astrophysicist, author and science TV show host, Star Talk on National Geographic, claimed on a CNN news program, that it may already be too late to reverse climate change.
 We've heard the warnings since the 1970s but most didn't listen or believe or want to change.
 We were even told we had about 30-40 years to change our ways.
-But changes came slowly as the world became more populated, demanding more resources and fuel.
+But changes came slowly as the world became more populated, demanding more resources and fuel powered products.

-I happen to agree with Tyson, having followed the science myself for years.
+I agree with Tyson, having followed the science myself for many years.
 I too think it's too late unless massive changes within our global community happen now, not tomorrow, not next year.
 Now!
-With more than seven billion people on Earth, each of whom requires water, food and resources, and with oil companies fulfilling the growing demand for gas and oil for an expanding auto industry, plus many developing countries increasing their demand for vehicles, there just doesn't seem to be a clear path forward to saving the planet anymore.
-One Asian country recently announced that they're now selling more than 5000 cars per month to its population, one that didn't use cars prior to 2000.
+With more than seven billion people on Earth, each requiring water, food and resources to sustain life, and with oil companies fulfilling the growing demand for an expanding auto industry, plus many developing countries increasing their purchase rate for vehicles, there just doesn't seem to be a clear path forward to reversing environmental damage anymore.

 Furthermore, with the 2017 announcement from Saudi Arabia that they have lifted the ban on women driving (hard to believe that still happens), you can bet that even more cars will be sold to that region.
 Granted, automakers are doing double duty to output electric vehicles.
 In fact, GM is now selling a $5000 electric vehicle in China, the most polluted city in the world.
 At such a great price by American standards, that should help reduce pollution there but is it too little too late?
 Time will tell.

-In spite of the growth of electric cars, and wind and solar energy, it appears the world is just too far behind Mother Nature to save our planet as severe weather events continue to increase in number and expand in size.
-NASA and the Pentagon may agree which may be why the U.S. is planning their first one-way mission to Mars by the 2030s with real live astronauts, to begin colonizing a new planet for humankind.
-A do over of sorts.
+In spite of the growth of electric cars, and renewable energies like wind and solar, it appears the world is just too far behind Mother Nature to save our planet as severe weather events continue to increase in number and expand in size.
+NASA may agree, which could explain why the U.S. is planning their first one-way mission to Mars by the 2030s with live astronauts.
+Is the goal to begin colonizing a new planet to preserve humankind?
+Is Mars a do-over of sorts?

 I agree with Tyson that irreversible damage has been done to our glaciers, planet and atmosphere.
-Perhaps there's a tiny window left, say 10%, to repair or reverse climate devastation but even with all the work being done in every major country on the planet, there just seems to be too much red tape, bureaucracy, politics and greed to get things done.
+Perhaps there's a tiny window left to repair or reverse climate devastation but even with all the work being done in every major country on the planet, there just seems to be too much red tape, bureaucracy, politics and greed to get things done.

 So, what do the rich and powerful think?
 That their money and power will save them while billions of others perish?
 Mother Nature doesn't care how much money is in your bank account, or what race or gender you are, or if you're religious or an atheist.
 She has no prejudice.
-The rich and powerful have the same needs as the rest of us... humans die after three minutes without air, three days without water, three weeks without food.
+The rich and powerful have the same needs as the rest of us... perish after three minutes without air, three days without water, three weeks without food.
 Not even the rich can survive toxic and polluted air for long.
 Stockpiling has its limits when the supply chain is broken or ruined.
 Add to that, if the atmosphere is so thick with toxic pollution or there is a nuclear winter as the result of nuclear war, either will prevent the sun from shining through.
 Without sun, food crops can't grow.
 Grass won't grow which animals need to survive.
 Eventually, all living things, including humans, that need those resources to live will die.
 All the money in the world can't outwit Mother Nature, which is both her beauty and her beast.

-Many politicians, mostly republicans, are still insisting that it's all hogwash.
+Many politicians are still insisting that it's all hogwash.
 However, look deeper and you'll find the the majority of the naysayers are financially backed by big oil companies, or paid handsomely to dispel the dire warnings in the media.
 The goal?
 To create doubt and confusion, to divide people, which Russia has proven works well from there massive interference through social media and hacking in the 2016 election.
 Who stands to win while we're all fighting?
-The big oil companies stand to profit the most from people continuing on this path of waste and want, consuming and living under the illusion that it will never happen to them.
+The big oil companies stand to profit the most as people continue on this path of want and waste, consuming and living under the illusion that it will never happen to them.

 There's no one industry, company or person at which to point a finger.
 We are all responsible for climate change.
 Oil is used in almost everything we use from toys to cars to processing food to our clothing to just about everything imaginable.
-The companies that make all of these products for mankind need oil to run their factories, need oil to run the machinery that makes the products, need oil to ship their products via 18-wheelers, planes or trains.
-Then, stores need oil to build and operate, to keep the lights on.
+The companies that make all of these products for mankind need oil to run their factories, use oil to run the machinery that makes the products, must have oil to ship their products via 18-wheelers, planes or trains.
+Then, stores require oil to build and operate, to keep the lights on.
 And we need gas which is made from oil to drive to the stores, to heat our homes, and thus increase more demand.

 CHASING ICE - The Documentary

 What will we all do when we run out of oil?
 Or are forced to stop using it?
 Countries are literally fighting (via who has the most money) over new territory all over the planet in which to dig for new oil.
-Now that the glaciers are melting and calving (falling off in large chunks the size of a city) due to warming, (Must see film - Chasing Ice) more land is exposed so it's become a race for the U.S., Russia, India, Canada, Norway and China to claim the uncontested arctic land near their borders.
+Now that the glaciers are melting and calving (falling off in large chunks the size of a city) due to warming, more land is exposed so it's become a race for the U.S., Russia, India, Canada, Norway and China to claim the uncontested arctic land near their borders.

 Russia, China and India are in talks about building a $30 billion oil pipeline from the arctic through China to supply the growing demand for oil in China and India.
 He who has the most toys wins... or in this case, access to the most oil.
 In the end, it's always about money, power and control, and not what's best for our planet or humanity.